Transactional Email Dashboard

 The Message Rate chart shows the distribution of email activity, helping you understand message volume and delivery outcomes over time.
 It combines all accepted emails into stacked bars, with each status represented by a different color.
 This chart is especially useful for teams sending in hourly batches or managing time-sensitive campaigns.

-By default, the Delivered traffic is unticked to improve the readability of the chart.
+By default, the Delivered traffic is hidden to improve chart readability.
 The height of each bar reflects the total number of messages processed during each period, allowing you to:

-Visualize how failures (bounces, drops) impact total volume
+Visualize how failures (bounces, drops) affect total volume

-Compare the delivery success rate across different times of the day
+Compare delivery success rates across different times of day